Gaurav Bali, Manager-Refrigeration & Retail, CAREL ACR Systems India Pvt Ltd

 With per capita income of the population rising, people are focusing more on high quality life.
 We see lot of demand for processed food and rising number of QSR, retail and logistics in India.
 In all these areas, we offer advance range of automation and thus, we see demand coming from these areas.

 What kind of technological innovations would you like to incorporate in your products, considering rising global temperature?
 Do you have R&D hub in India?

 Due to rising level of global warming, industry globally is looking for eco-friendly refrigerants and we as Carel have developed advance controllers which can work with refrigerants like CO2, Propane and Ammonia.
 Although this technology is at a very nascent stage in India, it is getting popular in Europe & American markets.
 We are also investing a lot in promoting BLDC technology which can give over 15% power saving as compared to inverter technology available in the market at the moment.

-What are the trends in Indian cold chain segment?
 What is the penetration level of temperature controlled cold storage in India?

 What role can organized retailers play in building cold chains in India?

 Organized retail can play key role in developing back end infrastructure i.e. food processing plants, cold storages and reefer trucks.
 With per capita income increasing and thinking of people towards good quality food increasing we see retail will develop and thus, developing the cold chain along the way.